Inclusivity and Diversity

 A note for anyone who has ever not felt welcome...

-To provide context - I worried when I first started going to circles whether it would be strange as a non-heterosexual woman to attend a women's circle, I worried if the women would be uncomfortable if they found out (of course not btw but it got me thinking about how many others might be feeling the same!).
+When I first started going to circles I worried whether it would be strange as a non-heterosexual woman to attend a women's circle, I worried if the women would be uncomfortable if they found out.

-And so this policy began to be created and it is a dynamic piece of work that is far more than just words on a page.
+This policy is a dynamic piece of work that is far more than just words on a page.

 My work is inclusive of but not exclusive to those with wombs and periods.
 You don't have to have a womb or periods to practice with me or join a circle but if you do I'm here to accommodate that.